 #3: Fire Blight

 If you notice your tree has a charred or burned appearance when there has been no contact with fire, you may be dealing with fire blight.
-This is a rather destructive disease that is bacterial in nature—typically found on pear and apple trees.
+This is a rather destructive disease that is bacterial in nature.
+It is typically found on pear and apple trees.
 Infected branch tips and leaves turn brown or black, and the leaves die but typically do not fall off.
 The bark of the tree will develop red lesions that ooze liquid on warm days.
 This is a deadly disease that can kill parts of the tree or even the entire tree if left untreated.

 #5: Witch’s Broom

+And finally, witch’s broom is a common tree disease.
 It sounds ominous, and it can look ominous on your tree.
 Witch’s broom is a disease that deforms the tree’s structure, creating a mass of shoots that grow from a single point.
 The mass looks like a broom or a nest and is typically a result of fungus or insect infestation or other pathogens.
 If left untreated, the broom-like growth can last for years but will not kill the tree.

 Do any of these common diseases sound like what’s impacting the trees on your Georgia property?
 Turn to Engram’s Tree Service to get a proper diagnosis and expert treatment.
-We are a family-owned and operated business with a certified arborist on staff who will provide the best solutions for any tree diseases your property may be facing.
+We are a family-owned and operated business with a certified arborist on staff who will provide the best solutions for the most common tree diseases your property may be facing.
 Connect with us now to get a free quote or to schedule service.